-Takeda has received notices from sixteen generic pharmaceutical companies that they have submitted ANDAs with paragraph IV certifications seeking to sell generic versions of TRINTELLIX.
+Takeda has received notices from sixteen generic pharmaceutical companies that they have submitted Abbreviated New Drug Applications ("ANDAs") with paragraph IV certifications seeking to sell generic versions of TRINTELLIX.
 Takeda filed patent infringement lawsuits against the ANDA filers in federal court in Delaware.
 Lawsuits against ten ANDA filers were resolved before trial.
-A trial took place from January 15 to January 28, 2021 with six ANDA filers, including Alembic Pharmaceuticals Limited and Alembic Pharmaceuticals, Inc., Lupin Limited and Lupin Pharmaceuticals, Inc. ("Lupin"), Macleods Pharmaceuticals Ltd., Sigmapharm Laboratories, LLC, Sandoz, Inc., and Zydus Pharmaceuticals (USA) Inc. and Cadila Healthcare Limited.
+A trial took place from January 15 to January 28, 2021 with six ANDA filers, including Alembic Pharmaceuticals Limited and Alembic Pharmaceuticals (collectively, "Alembic"), Inc., Lupin Limited and Lupin Pharmaceuticals, Inc. (collectively, "Lupin"), Macleods Pharmaceuticals Ltd. ("Macleods"), Sigmapharm Laboratories, LLC, Sandoz, Inc. ("Sandoz"), and Zydus Pharmaceuticals (USA) Inc. and Cadila Healthcare Limited.
 The Court issued its decision on September 30, 2021 and found that US Patent 7,144,884, which covers vortioxetine (the active ingredient in Trintellix), is valid.
 For the rest of the asserted patent, only US Patent 9,101,626, which covers processes for synthesizing vortioxetine, was found to be infringed by Lupin.
 Other patents (including crystalline form and certain method of use patents) were found to be valid but not infringed by any of the defendants.

 Takeda filed a notice of appeal on November 24, 2021.
 Lupin filed a notice of appeal on November 29, 2021 and other defendants filed a notice of appeal on December 8, 2021.
-Oral argument at the Federal Circuit took place on September 8, 2023.
+Oral argument at the Federal Circuit Court took place on September 8, 2023.
 On December 7, 2023, the Federal Circuit Court affirmed the district court decision that the method of use patents are valid but not infringed and the process patent is infringed by Lupin.
 Takeda did not appeal to the Supreme Court (petition for the Supreme Court to grant a writ of certiorari).
-Lupin did not appeal to the Supreme Court by the deadline of March 6.
-The impact of this decision was not material to Takeda's consolidated statements of profit or loss.
+Lupin did not appeal to the Supreme Court by the deadline of March 6, 2024.